xlp0/PKC/README.md

 ## Installation Procedure
 1. Install [Docker], the installation instructions and downloadable files can be found here: https://docs.docker.com/get-started/
 2. Go to a [command line], or so called [terminal] application, move your working directory using the command "**[cd]**" for **change directory** to a directory in your file system where you keep your working files.
 For Mac OS X and Linux operating systems, Terminal applications are bundled during installation.
-For Windows 10, we recommend you to use [Git Bash], when you install [git] for Windows, [Git Bash] is included in the installation process.
+For Windows 10, we recommend you to use PowerShell to perform command line instructions.

 Assume the directory you keep your working files in  is called: **Workspace**.
 Your terminal application should have something like this: